Skip to content

 Experience the real world of social work, as you study

 The embedded placements are a vital part of this course.
-After 30 days’ practice in your first year, you’ll complete 170 days of assessed placements across Years Two and Three.
+In addition to 30 skills days which are spread over the three-year course, you’ll complete 170 days of assessed placements across Years Two and Three.
 It’s not just about bringing your theoretical skills out of the classroom and into the real world; it’s about you finding your best professional fit for life after graduation.
 That could be anything from a local authority, to a school, to a housing association like Framework.
 What’s more, the placement process will give you the experience of applying for roles and marketing yourself — a big competitive advantage when it comes to job-hunting.

 Social work jobs and careers